-On Santa Maria, the weather can change significantly depending on the part of the island.
-Vila do Porto and the lower western side may be more usable, while the center and higher ground are more closed in, or the greener northeast and the more rugged southeast show different readings on the same day.
+On Santa Maria, the weather can change a lot depending on the part of the island.
+Vila do Porto and the lower west may be more usable, while the center and higher ground are more closed in, or the greener northeast and the more rugged southeast may show different readings on the same day.

 Where to go today on Santa Maria